tai/lpc-adc-logger/README.md

 - Pressing "Erase/Flush" button during powerup erases data in datafile.
 - Pressing "Erase/Flush" button during operation flushes data to datafile.
 - Connect UART to see a stream of currently sampled data.
-- You can power off anytime - however, most recent page (256B) amount of data will be lost unless flushed by a button press.
+- You can power off anytime - however, most recent 512B (1 sector) amount of data will be lost unless flushed by a button press.

 # LED pattern meanings
 - Fast blink - processing button press